oasishusband/Finding-Meaning-in-Randomness/README.md

 # Finding-Meaning-in-Randomness
 This tool will generate a 1000-digit-long number, and return how many times the word "Meaning" is in it, multiple different ways.

+Originally a test to see how PyScript works.